If you’re planning a trip abroad, it can pay to be prepared and taking travel money can mean you’re covered for almost any situation.

 An exchange rate tells you how much foreign currency you’ll get in return for your pounds sterling.
 For instance, a euro exchange rate of 1.12 would give you 1 euro and 12 cents for each pound you exchange.
 So if you spent £100, you’d get €112 in return.

 Exchange rates can fluctuate.
 Checking the daily exchange rate can help you get the best deal when you want to buy currency.
-It can also help you decide which countries are good value for money for holidays.
+It can also help you decide which countries and regions are good value for money for holidays.
 But, keep in mind that past performance of a currency is not a guarantee of future performance.

 Explore more: Travel money rates

 What are buy and sell rates?

 This is the exchange rate at which you will be sold foreign currencies.
 For example, if you're planning a trip to the US, you would exchange your pounds sterling for US dollars at the sell rate.

 If you return home with unspent foreign cash, you can sell it back to foreign currency providers in the UK.
 For example, if you had just returned from Japan and have an HSBC account, you could exchange your yen back into pounds sterling at the buy rate at any of our HSBC branches.